sebastiansutter/techguides/pages/df17labs/df17labs_1.md

 1. Once you click “Subscribe to list” you will need to do a Captcha verification:
 ![](./images/df17labs/df1-image19.png)

-1. Then you need to log into <https://gmail.com> as your ibmappconnect0**XX** user and click the confirmation e-mail:
+1. You *may* need to log into <https://gmail.com> as your ibmappconnect0**XX** user and click the confirmation e-mail.
+If you do not receive this emai, continue to the next step.
 ![](./images/df17labs/df1-image20.png)

     {% include important.html content="If prompted for verification, choose Confirm your recovery email, then enter *ibmappconnect***000***@yahoo.com* " %}